 28. The Liberty Book Company

-This seemingly little bookstore packs a wealth of new and used books on their floor-to-ceiling shelves.
 With everything from popular new fiction to sci-fi, fantasy, and even foreign languages you will find it hard to leave without a tote full of discounted used books.

-The Liberty Book Company is definitely worth a stop on your trip to Rock Hill (but don’t forget your tote bag – it’s impossible to leave empty-handed).
+The Liberty Book Company is worth a stop on your trip to Rock Hill (but don’t forget your tote bag – it’s impossible to leave empty-handed).

 29. Carowinds Theme Park

 Carowinds is a great destination for visitors on a budget looking to have fun.
 Tickets are discounted after 4 pm, so those who can go later in the day will save some money.
-It’s also conveniently located close to Rock Hill, making it an easy road trip for anyone in that area.
-Note, however, that parking is $30 per vehicle so we recommend carpooling.

-Carowinds offers plenty of rides and attractions with something for everyone – from classic rollercoasters to water parks in the summer.
 Plus there are plenty of restaurants and shopping experiences to explore during your visit!
 With lots of seasonal events throughout the year like the classic SCarowinds, Carowinds is always a great choice for budget-minded visitors seeking a good time.

 30. Indigo Iris Farm